dzsoker023/Factorio-Access/README.md

 Rotation Note: If you have something in your hand, you will rotate that instead, and some buildings cannot be rotated after placing them down while others cannot be rotated at all.
 Rectangular buildings can only be flipped.

-Nudge it by one tile: CONTROL + SHIFT + DIRECTION, where the direction is one of W A S D.
+Nudge it by one tile: SHIFT + ARROW KEY, with the key for the corresponding direction.

 Smart pipette/picker tool: For a selected entity, Q, with an empty hand.
 This brings to hand more of the selected entity's item form, if you have it in your inventory.